WebOrigami/docs/src/content/language/tutorial.md

 ## Use a template in a map

-The formula you give to `@map` can be as complex as your situation requires.
+The formula you give to `map` can be as complex as your situation requires.

 <span class="tutorialStep"></span> **Try it**: In the Glitch editor window, in `site.ori`, update the expression `=_/name` so that, instead of just returning a `name`, it calls the `greet.ori` template and passes in that person's name: